maherou/old.maherou.github.io/files/CS373-Writing-Evaluation-Form.md

 **Rule #4:** Use plain language, avoid jargon, make each word count.

 - Avoid informal language, contractions, slang and imprecise terms.
+- Use "We" not "I", even though you are the only author.
 - Use concise sentences.
 - Remember our motto: **"Enough words, no more."**
 - Do a final EWNM iteration before submitting.